 Hello!
-I’m Internet Attorney Mike Young.
+I’m Internet Lawyer Mike Young.
 Thank you for stopping by.

-Here are the areas I focus on when representing clients: preparing ecommerce and technology contracts; protecting Internet startups as they grow; helping clients buy and sell Internet companies; website legal advice; and business entity formation (LLC or corporation).
+Here are the areas I focus on when representing clients: preparing ecommerce and technology contracts (including software licenses); protecting Internet startups as they grow; helping clients buy and sell Internet companies; website legal advice; and business entity formation (LLC or corporation).